PhD Candidate

 Upon relocating to the United States, she volunteered at the Virginia Zoo, gaining valuable insights into the field of conservation.
 This experience ignited her commitment to contribute to wildlife preservation.
 Patty is eager to combine her love of research and conservation for her MS. She is joining the Whiteman lab examining the water balance in polar bears to draw conclusions pertaining to their water needs and possible adaptations in their physiology.
 This research could bring more clarity to the impact of global warming on polar bears and subsequently be of use to the field of polar bear conservation.

-Alumni: Graduate students, Post-docs
+Graduate students, Post-Docs

-2022 Antonella Panebianco, Post-doc (co-advised).
+2022 Antonella Panebianco, Post-Doc (co-advised).
 Mammal physiology and behavior.
 Next position: Assistant Researcher at the federal agency CONICET in Argentina.

-Alumni: undergraduate researchers (partial list)
+Undergraduate researchers (partial list)

 2024 Will Jensen.
 Next step: DVM (Doctor of Veterinary Medicine) program.